I. INTRODUCTION

 Although Megan's reading skills are still below average, you see that she is making steady progress.
 Megan's progress in reading is being measured objectively with standardized tests.
 Her progress is reported with numbers that can be compared over time.

-My child is reading a passage of text orally at the XYZ grade equivalent level as measured by the Gray Oral Reading Test (GORT).
+My child is reading a passage of text orally at the XYZ grade equivalent level as measured by the Gray Oral Reading Test (GORT).or

 My child is reading a passage of text orally at the XYZ percent level as measured by the GORT.